sahilsoni960/Fullstack-Development/SmartPersonalKB-GenAI/README.md

 - Search and filter notes
 - Ask questions and get LLM-generated answers based on stored content
 - Summarize notes using LLM
+- **Retrieval-Augmented Generation (RAG):** LLM Q&A can automatically search and use your notes, snippets, and documents as context for smarter, personalized answers.
 - Scheduling for periodic summarization or reminders
 - Caching for repeated queries
 - Profiles for dev/prod environments